nowtryz/cafet-app/REST.md

 # REST API
 As the v0.2 of the server, the rest protocol will be implemented.
-As `web resources` URIs and other API stufs can quickly become tricky, here are some explenations of the internal API functionment.
+As `web resources`, URIs and other API stufs can quickly become tricky, here are some explenations of the internal API functionment.

 ## Structure
 If we consider end points pathes of `web resources` as a directory index, then the following would be this index.